mcbattirola/fe/README.md

   - [ ] Hover effect
   - [ ] Mouse cursor on hover
   - [ ] Move favorites
+  - [ ] Hightlight files as user types
+  - [ ] Navigate files via keyboard
+  - [ ] Run executable by clicking
+  - [ ] Different color on executables
 - [ ] Data persistence (sled)
   - [x] Pinned / Favorites
-    - [ ] TODO: make desktop and home part of the favorites
+    - [ ] TODO: make desktop and home part of the favorites (not hardcoded)
   - [ ] Subscribe to changes
 - [ ] New Tabs
 - [ ] Shortcuts